Nobody272/Melody-Maker/README.md

 For the most stable and latest version of the script, always download it from our [GitHub repository](https://github.com/Nobody272/Melody-Maker).
 We don't recommend downloading from the Fortitude website as it has issues causing crashes for a majority of users.

 **2. Which file should I download on the GitHub page?**
 Always download the file tagged as "latest."
-Generally, this will be the `Melody_Maker.luac` file, found in the "encrypted version."
+Generally, this will be the `Melody_Maker.lua` file, found in the [releases tab](https://github.com/Nobody272/Melody-Maker/releases).

-**3. I downloaded the script but my game crashes.
-What should I do?**
-If you experience crashes, it's likely because you downloaded a broken, outdated version from the Fortitude website.
-Please make sure to download the script from our official [GitHub page](https://github.com/Nobody272/Melody-Maker) to avoid this issue.

-**4. I have more questions or encountered a bug, how can I reach out?**
+**3. I have more questions or encountered a bug, how can I reach out?**
-Don't hesitate to message `nobody_272` directly in the [Fortitude Discord server](https://discord.gg/fortitudemod) or open an [issue on GitHub](https://github.com/Nobody272/Melody-Maker/issues).
+Don't hesitate to message `nobody_272` directly or in the [Fortitude Discord server](https://discord.gg/fortitudemod) or open an [issue on GitHub](https://github.com/Nobody272/Melody-Maker/issues).
 We appreciate your feedback and are here to help with any issues you encounter.